apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/best_practices.md

 ## Code style {#code-style}

-There are some general things we recommend when it comes to your code style when writing scrapers.
+When it comes to your code style when writing scrapers, there are some general things we recommend.

 ### Clean code {#clean-code}